 Term life policies are usually more affordable and offer a higher death benefit payout than permanent life policies.
 However, they’re only offered up to a certain age (often age 80), so many seniors may not qualify for term life.

-Term life insurance policies have higher coverage amounts for lower premiums compared to whole life policies.
+Term life insurance policies have higher coverage amounts for lower premiums than whole life policies.
 However, term life policies only cover you for a period of time, such as 10 or 20 years.
+In most cases, the premium is set for the life of the policy, which expires at the end.

 "Term insurance is useful primarily for income replacement if the insured dies while he or she is working and has a surviving spouse or children who are dependent on that income," says Elinda Kiss, associate clinical professor of finance at the University of Maryland's Robert H. Smith School of Business.
 "This policy is best when there is a specific need, such as retirement debt that needs to be paid off.
 But it will not pay out if the policyholder dies after the term expires."